 - b.
 Traumatic arrest with evidence of chest trauma or suspicion that a tension pneumothorax is contributing to the arrest. - c.
-If indication is present: Decompression of a tension pneumothorax should be immediately accomplished with the insertion of a 3.25" 14 gauge chest decompression needle in the 2nd intercostal space, midclavicular line 3rd or 4th intercostal space, midaxillary line. - d.
+If indication is present: Decompression of a tension pneumothorax should be immediately accomplished with the insertion of a 3.25" 14 gauge chest decompression needle in the 3rd or 4th intercostal space, midaxillary line. - d.
 Subsequently, if all the criteria are met for tension pneumothorax on the opposite side, needle decompression should be performed on that side.